Messaging has become a part of our life. Whether it’s SMS or instant messaging apps, people message more than ever.

 Voice and video calling: Unlike Google Messages, Signal supports voice and video calls.

-Voice and video group calls: With Signal, up to 40 group members can voice or video call.
+Group Voice and video calls: With Signal, up to 40 group members can voice or video call.

 Groups: On the above note, Signal supports fully featured groups.
 In Google Messages, you can create groups, but due to limitations, you can’t use the internet features to send and receive messages.